multiparty/jiff/tutorials/0-intro-to-mpc.md

    having to move or share the data.

 # How does it work?
 Secret sharing is the backbone of MPC.
-A secret sharing scheme consists of two functions: a **share** function that creates seemingly-random shares from an input, and a reconstruct or **open** function that reconstructs the input from the shares.
+A secret sharing scheme consists of two functions: a **share** function that creates seemingly-random shares from an input and a reconstruct or **open** function that reconstructs the input from the shares.

 There are a variety of secret sharing schemes, we will start with the simplest.

 ## Additive secret sharing

-Given an input x, choose n random values x1, ..., xn such that their sum is equal to x.
+Given an input x, choose n random values x<sub>1</sub>, ..., x<sub>n</sub> such that their sum is equal to x.

 ```neptune[frame=1,title=Insecure&nbsp;Scheme]
 function share(x, n) {